-For an equisingular family $(\pi\colon \calX \to B, \bfz, \eta)$ of twisted differentials we define \emph{a family of \prmas} to be a family of global weldings (in the sense of the previous subsection) that is a \prma in each fiber of~$\pi$.
+For a family of twisted differentials $(\pi\colon \calX \to B, \bfcalZ, \eta)$ on an equisingular family of curves we define \emph{a family of \prmas} to be a family of global weldings that is a \prma in each fiber of~$\pi$.

 The \emph{prong rotation group} associated with an enhanced level graph $\eG$ is the finite group